Use GitHub Copilot to Supercharge Your Coding in VS Code

 Enhancing Copilot with Context

-1. Add Context (#) - Include files, selections, terminal output
+1. Add Context (#) — files, selections, symbols, terminal output

-2. Use Extensions (@) - Leverage installed VS Code extensions
+2. Use Participants/Extensions (@) — chat participants & extensions

-3. Run Commands (/) - Execute built-in Copilot commands
+3. Run Commands (/) — built-in Copilot commands & prompt files

 Adding Context (#)